All Because of You (Puffy song)

-"All Because Of You" is the 25th single from Japanese pop duo Puffy AmiYumi released on May 21, 2008.
+"All Because of You" is the 25th single from Japanese pop duo Puffy AmiYumi released on May 21, 2008.
 The title song is written and composed by Avril Lavigne and Butch Walker, and is performed entirely in English.
+The song was originally intended for Avril’s third studio album The Best Damn Thing.
 The second song Frontier no Pioneer is a cover originally produced by Tamio Okuda and was used as a CM song for Kagome vegetable juice "Yasai Seikatsu 100!".

 The limited edition has different cover art, and comes with a bonus DVD including footage of four songs recorded live at their December 19, 2007 tour finale at the Shibuya AX.